Scott Brash: Honors

-International Championship Results
+International championship results

 Horses

 Brash's top horse was Hello Sanctos.
 Together they won Team Gold at the London 2012 Olympic Games.
 They have had many other successes together including the Rolex Grand Slam, the Global Champions Tour in 2013 and 2014, several LGCT Grand Prix wins and many times through to the top 18.

 Another important horse in Brash's career was Ursula XII, a mare officially retired from competition in 2018 at Olympia London International Horse Show.
 Hello Forever took part of his stable for few years and the two won lots of international and global competitions.

 Brash's up-coming horses include Hello Mr President, Hello Jefferson, Hello Senator, Hello Vittoria, Hello Shelby and Hello Vincent.

-The horses are owned by Lord and Lady Harris of Peckham and Lord and Lady Kirkham and are all a part of the very successful "Hello" stable.
+The horses are owned by Lord and Lady Harris of Peckham and Lord and Lady Kirkham.